ndianabasi/akpoho-invoicing-software/README.md

 14. You won't be able to log in because there are no users.
 So, it is time to seed the database.
 15. To prepare (seed) the database with mock data:
     1. First, let's migrate the database.

         ```bash
         node ace migration:run
         ```

     2. Next, Let's seed important tables on the database.
-Run the seeder command below:
+Run the index seeder command below to run all configured seeders for the application and fully setup it up in one command:

         ```bash
-        node ace db:seed -i
+        node ace db:seed --files="database/seeders/MainSeeder/Index.ts"
         ```

-        1. On the prompt, select `database\seeders\Role` to create `roles` for authorisation.
-        2. After the `roles` table is seeded.
-Run the seeder command again and select `database\seeders\Permission` and `database\seeders\PermissionRole` to create `permissions` for authorisation and associate `roles` with `permissions`.
-        3. Run the seeder command again and select `database\seeders\Company` to create companies, users, customers, and customer addresses.
-Please, take note of the user credentials logged to the console.
-        4. Run the seeder command again and select `database\seeders\CompanySize` to create company sizes.
-        5. Run the seeder command again and select `database\seeders\CustomerTitle` and `database\seeders\FileProvider` to create customer titles and file providers.
-        6. Run the seeder command again and select `database\seeders\UserExtraCompany` to associate each existing user with two more companies.
-This ensures that the user belongs to one than one company.
+        If you are on Windows and having errors, you can run:

+        ```bash
+        node ace db:seed --files="database\seeders\MainSeeder\Index.ts"
+        ```

+        Please note that this operation could take a couple of minutes.

-16. After running the `database\seeders\Company` seeder, all users generated will be logged to file.
+16. After running the index seeder, all users generated will be logged to file.
 Check the file: `database/data/seeded_users.txt` and take note of the user credentials logged to the file.
-   1. Copy the email and password of a user with full access from the console and log in.
+   1. Get an email and password of a user and log in.
    2. Congratulations.
 You have successfully set up the Akpoho Invoicing Software.
 17. After you log in, check the role of the logged-in user.
 Click the avatar on the top-right corner of the user interface.
 The role is displayed after the user's name.
 E.g. `CompanyAdmin`, `CompanyEditor`, or `CompanyStaff`.
 18. If you need to switch to another user with a higher role: